Computer model locks in 49ers vs. Texans picks, score prediction for NFL Week 8

 The San Francisco 49ers continue to battle key injuries, but they just keep winning as they enter Week 8 with a 5-2 record.
 Brock Purdy's toe injury has kept him out of all but two games this year, and Mac Jones is 4-1 as a starter and will be under center again on Sunday.
 The Houston Texans are just 2-4 on the year and have struggled offensively.
 That unit will be tested even more on Sunday as star receiver Nico Collins is dealing with a concussion, taking away quarterback C.J.
 Stroud's top option in the passing game.

 Kickoff from NRG Stadium is set for 1 p.m.
-ET, and the Texans are 1.5-point favorites, according to the latest 49ers vs. Texans odds.
+ET, and the Texans are 2.5-point favorites, according to the latest 49ers vs. Texans odds.
 The over/under for total points scored is 42.
+The Texans are -134 money line favorites (risk $134 to win $100), while the 49ers are +112 underdogs.
 Before you make any Texans vs. 49ers picks, make sure to check out what the SportsLine Projection Model has to say.

 Click here to bet 49ers vs. Texans at DraftKings Sportsbook, where new users get $300 in bonus bets if your first bet wins and three free months of NBA League Pass: